wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     *   (b) check whether he or she already has possession of any of the specified goods and, if so, must comply with subsection (1)(a) and (b).

-    (3) A licence holder commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she fails, with respect to goods that the licence holder knows, suspects, or ought reasonably to know or suspect are stolen goods, to comply with subsection (1)(a) or (b) or subsection (2)(a) or (b).
+    (3) A licence holder commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she fails, with respect to goods that the licence holder knows, suspects, or ought reasonably to know or suspect are stolen goods, to comply with subsection (1)(a) or (b) or subsection (2)(a) or (b).

     (4) A licence holder may dispose of goods that he or she has reported to the Police under this section after holding them for at least 14 days unless, before the expiry of the 14 days, the Police issue a hold notice under [section 40][52] with respect to the goods.